 An assembler is a specialized software tool that converts assembly language code, a low-level programming language, into machine code, which is the binary code understood directly by the computer's CPU.
 Assembly language provides a more human-readable way to write instructions compared to machine language, using symbolic names and mnemonics instead of binary code.
 The assembler plays a critical role in the software development process, enabling programmers to write code in assembly language, which is often used for performance-critical applications, hardware interaction, or systems programming.

+Process of assembly

-The process of assembly:
+The process of assembly are as follows:

 Lexical analysis: During the initial scanning phase, the assembler analyzes the assembly code line by line to identify its various components, including mnemonics, labels, and directives.
 Mnemonics are symbolic representations of machine instructions, such as MOV, ADD, or SUB, which indicate specific operations for the CPU to perform.
 Labels serve as placeholders for memory addresses, enabling easy referencing within the code, while directives provide instructions to the assembler itself rather than the CPU, such as defining data segments or including external files.
 This lexical analysis process involves breaking the code into tokens, which are the smallest meaningful units, allowing the assembler to understand the structure and functionality of the code before further processing.
 By organizing these elements, the assembler sets the stage for accurate translation into machine code.